Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-We need to add 3 modules to the mta.yaml file as
+We need to add 3 modules to the mta.yaml file manually it is not present - when its get created
 - Ui-module
 - Db-module
 - Db-deployer